jssteinberg/config/README.md

 ### Plugins

+- Colorscheme of the quarter that supports light and dark.
+- The usual surround using `S` and repeat (non is better than tpope's plugins for now---Lua options are too buggy).
+- nvim-comments, written in lua for `gcc`, and `gc` in x-mode, comment toggle motion.
-- Telescope for fuzzy searching.
-It's optional: load with `:pacadd telescope`.
+- Telescope for fuzzy searching. **It's optional**: load with `:pacadd telescope`.
+- Easyalign for aligning in visual with `ga`. **It's optional**.